arsnplp/saas-starter/replit.md

 ### Cost Optimization

 LinkUp API calls for profile enrichment are cached to prevent redundant usage.
+Apify actors are used for automated LinkedIn monitoring to avoid rate limits and account restrictions.

 ## External Dependencies